lkq1220/paper-note/the-note-of-doctoral-thesisdesign-and-development-of-wireless-underground-sensor-networks-for-pipeline-monitoring.md

 ![](/assets/doctor2.jpg)
 ###### Figure2 Stages of deterioration of the pipe

+##### three main categories of factors affecting the deterioration process of water pipelines
+- static
+- dynamic(Environmental factors)
+- operational factors(maintenance and operation parameters of the pipeline networks)

+In the literature corrosion is identified as the main reason for metallic pipes failure.

 #### 2.3 Pipeline condition assessment and failure monitoring systems
 #### 2.4 Wireless underground sensor networks for pipeline monitoring